 Greater Boston Food BankFood insecurity is a top-of-mind cause that desperately needs supporting.
 Learn More

-DDJ employees have donated time, food and funds to support the GBFB whose mission is to work passionately to end hunger across Eastern Massachusetts by providing our neighbors in need the healthy food and resources they need to thrive.
-Together, DDJ employees have worked in the food warehouse to sort food and package up boxes of meals.
-A senior manager at DDJ also serves on the Board of the Greater Boston Food Bank. https://www.gbfb.org/
+DDJ employees have donated time, food, and funds to support GBFB, whose mission is to end hunger here and is committed to providing at least three healthy meals a day to everyone in need.
+Together, DDJ employees have worked in their warehouse to sort food and package up boxes of meals.
+A senior manager at DDJ also serves on the Board of The Greater Boston Food Bank. https://www.gbfb.org/

-Middlesex Human Service AgencyA more recent partnership for DDJ, the MHSA provides intensive, emergency support to those affected by homelessness, substance use disorders and hunger.
+Middlesex Human Service AgencyA more recent partnership for DDJ, the MHSA provides intensive, emergency support to those affected by homelessness, substance use disorders and food insecurity.
 Learn More

-DDJ directly provides funds to the programs related to food and nutrition.
+DDJ directly provides funds to their nutrition programs that support a daily soup kitchen and weekly food pantry for those in need.
 DDJ is planning to commence in-person volunteer efforts with this organization in 2021. https://www.mhsainc.org/

 New England Center and Home for VeteransFor years, employees have enjoyed giving back to the veteran community.
 Learn More

 The New England Center and Home for Veterans (NECHV) is a national leader in housing and serving veterans who are at-risk of homelessness.
 Each holiday season, DDJ employees purchase and wrap gifts requested by veterans and their family members.
 More recently, the NECHV shared a need for laptops that the residents could use to communicate with friends and family during the COVID-19 pandemic.
 DDJ employees quickly gathered funds to purchase a number of laptops, which the firm subsequently delivered to NECHV. https://www.nechv.org/

 Read to A Child programDDJ has partnered with the Read to a Child program for several years.
 Learn More